miykael/fmriflows/README.md

 ## Using your native environment

 It is also possible to run `fmriflows` outside of a container.
 All the important code is stored within the [notebooks](https://github.com/miykael/fmriflows/tree/master/notebooks).
-But for this, you need to make sure that all necessairy neuroimaging and python dependencies are installed on your system.
+But for this, you need to make sure that all necessary neuroimaging and python dependencies are installed on your system.
 For a list of what needs to be done, see the [generating](https://github.com/miykael/fmriflows/blob/master/genearte.sh) file.

 # `fmriflows` pipelines